Extenuating Circumstances (Taught Programmes) - 2022/23

 A serious short-term illness or accident

-Letter from a health professional such as a GP or psychiatrist confirming the diagnosis and stating an opinion as to the nature and duration of any impact on the student; medical certificate; prescription; hospital admissions record;
+Letter from a health professional such as a GP or psychiatrist confirming the diagnosis and stating an opinion as to the nature and duration of any impact on the student; medical certificate; prescription; hospital admissions record; Do not submit photographs of injuries or illness.

-Since evidence such as prescription or admissions record, does not necessarily specify the negative affect on the student’s ability to complete their assessment(s), where possible and relevant, evidence from a suitable health professional detailing these effects should also be submitted.
+Since evidence such as a prescription or admissions record, does not necessarily specify the negative affect on the student’s ability to complete their assessment(s), where possible and relevant, evidence from a suitable health professional detailing these effects should also be submitted.

 Unforeseen recent illness of dependents or close family members